davidseitz/SichereDMZ/attacks/docs/LOKI_ATTACK_DOCUMENTATION.md

 2. **Trust Model Exploitation:** The attack demonstrates that compromising a DMZ host (via ATK-002) enables pivoting to attack security infrastructure itself—a significant escalation in attack impact.

-3. **Countermeasure Insufficiency (Phase 2):** HTTP Basic Authentication is trivially bypassed via credential scraping from local Fluent Bit configurations, highlighting the need for defense-in-depth at the application layer.
+3. **Countermeasure Insufficiency (Phase 2):** Network-level authentication provides limited protection against attackers with host-level access, highlighting the need for defense-in-depth at the application layer.

 4. **Effective Mitigation Validated (Phase 3):** Native Loki cardinality limits (`max_streams_per_user: 1000`) **experimentally validated** to cap attack impact.
 Over **9,058 injection attempts** were blocked with HTTP 429 responses, achieving **90% attack mitigation** with streams hard-capped at the configured limit.